Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-- Teach the drop-it-and-leave-it command.
+- Teach your dog the drop-it-and-leave-it command.

 How Dangerous Is the Item My Dog Swallowed?
 Here Is a List of the Worst Offenders

-- Pennies—Pennies often cause of intestinal obstruction in dogs.
+- Pennies—Pennies often cause intestinal obstruction in dogs.
 What's more, they also may cause zinc toxicity if they were minted after 1982.